Microdiscectomy: Spine Surgery for a Herniated Disc

 Discectomy for herniated disc with associated leg pain has high success rate

-While surgery for many conditions should be a last resort, for people suffering from a pinched or compressed nerve from a herniated disc that results in leg pain and numbness, a discectomy, or microdiscectomy, is often the solution that finally brings long term relief.
+While surgery for many conditions should be considered only as a last resort, for people suffering from a pinched or compressed nerve from a herniated disc that results in leg pain and numbness, a discectomy (or microdiscectomy) is often the solution that finally brings long-term relief.

-More conservative options should of course be attempted first since spine surgery for a herniated disc, like all surgeries, has risks associated with it.
-But when non-surgical options fail, a discectomy brings relief to more than 90% of patients with associated leg pain (sciatica) caused by pressure on a nerve from the herniated disc.
+More conservative options should of course be attempted first, since spine surgery for a herniated disc—like all surgeries—has associated risks.
+But when non-surgical options fail, a discectomy brings relief to more than 90% of patients with associated leg pain (sciatica) caused by pressure on a nerve from the affected disc.

 My son's herniated disc

-Please note, I am not a doctor or medical professional, just a mother telling of her son's experience with a herniated disc and treatment.
+Please note, I am not a doctor or medical professional, just a mother sharing her son's experience with a herniated disc and treatment.